 European Banking Authority (EBA)

-The European Banking Authority (EBA) is the micro-prudential supervisory authority for the banking sector in Europe and forms part of the European System of Financial Supervision.
-The EBA has its seat in London.
-DNB is a member of the Board of Supervisors, the principal decision-making organ of the EBA.
+The European Banking Authority (EBA) is the micro-prudential supervisory authority for the banking sector in the European Union and forms part of the European System of Financial Supervision (ESFS).
+The EBA has its seat in Paris DNB is a member of the Board of Supervisors , which is the EBA's supreme decision-making body.

 The EBA is the successor to the Committee of European Banking Supervisors (CEBS) and was established effective 1 January 2011 by a Regulation of the European Parliament and the Council.